 It may be quite easy to meet and make new friends with both other foreigners and locals, especially when you’re at the bar.
 But, you should also be wary of if there’s any ulterior motive.
 Make sure you stay away from drugs regardless of how nice people seem to be around you.
 And, avoid accepting drinks off complete strangers too.
 It’s quite easy for someone to slip something into your drink to take advantage of you.
 This, sadly, is especially the case for female travellers who appear to be on their own after dark.

 Things to Remember:

 The Caribbean is a safe place to visit as a solo female traveller and thousands do it every year without any incidents or problems.
 You should take extra care to use common sense and avoid getting into any situation that may be dangerous.
-And last of all, don’t be afraid until you get your feet on the ground and can assess the situation for yourself.
+If you visit countries like Cuba or Domincan Republic where the local language is Spanish, it would be beneficial if you took some Spanish lessons before going to help communicate with locals And last of all, don’t be afraid until you get your feet on the ground and can assess the situation for yourself.